-Amey will carry out Winter Service Patrols from 1 November to 31 March inclusive on those sections of Trunk Roads identified in Schedule 7 Part 2, annex 7.2/C of the Project and further detailed in Appendix B of this plan
+Amey will carry out Winter Service Patrols from 1 November to 31 March inclusive on those sections of Trunk Roads identified in Schedule 7 Part 2, annex 7.2/C of the Project.
+These patrols can be extended at the instruction of Transport Scotland, should hazardous conditions be forecast.